fhaer/CCQL/README.md

 In the grammar directory, the following files define the grammar:

 - grammar-specification.ebnf: specification of the EBNF grammar
-- grammar-specification.xhtml: Generated HTML documentation of the grammar
+- grammar-specification.xhtml: generated HTML documentation of the grammar
-- grammar-specification.xtext: Implementation using the Eclipse Modeling Framework based on Xtext
+- grammar-specification.xtext: implementation using the Eclipse Modeling Framework based on Xtext

 ### Prototype